prio-data/views_pipeline/reports/slides/cpt_oct_2024.md

 ### The **Unreasonable** Effectiveness of Being Prepared

-- **I Check the weather forecast**: I don’t leave the house without an umbrella on a rainy day.
+- **We Check the weather forecast**: we don’t leave the house without an umbrella on a rainy day.

-- **I Check the calendar**: To make sure I don’t double-book myself or miss that very important thing.
+- **We Check the calendar**: To make sure we don’t double-book myself or miss that very important thing.

-- **I Check traffic before I commute**: to avoid getting stuck in rush hour and get where I need to be on time.
+- **We Check traffic before we commute**: to avoid getting stuck in rush hour and get where we need to be on time.

 ![bg 330% right:33%](image_files/rainy_umbrella.jpg)